siued/ExtractCompare-Wildbook-database-conversion/src/gui/README.md

 If you wish to make a copy of the wildbook database for any reason, you can do so by simply making a copy of the folder on your computer where the database is stored.
 If, for any reason, you created the Wildbook container without a mount (if you followed the instructions in db_conversion,  this is not the case) and you want to download the database, follow the instructions in ```database_save.md```

 ## Contact
 If you have any questions, anything is not working, or you would like to report a bug, please create an issue in this GitHub repository and I will get back to you when possible.
+If the application crashes, a log file will be created in the same directory as the executable.
+Please attach this log file to the issue.